shimatai/docker-elk/README.md

  -d '{"attributes":{"title":"logstash-*","timeFieldName":"@timestamp"}}'
 ```

-This request will create a default index in Kibana, so you application can send data to localhost:5000 (logstash TCP port for incoming log data).
+This request will create a default index in Kibana, so your application can send data to localhost:5000 (logstash TCP port for incoming log data).

 By default, this stack exposes the following ports: